google-deepmind/dramatron/README.md

 ## Details

-**Dramatron** uses large language models to generate long, coherent text and could be useful for authors for **co-writing** theatre scripts and screenplays.
+**Dramatron** uses existing and pre-trained large language models to generate long, coherent text and could be useful for authors for **co-writing** theatre scripts and screenplays.
 Dramatron uses hierarchical story generation for consistency across the generated text.
 Starting from a log line, Dramatron interactively generates character descriptions, plot points, location descriptions, and dialogue.
 These generations provide human authors with material for compilation, editing, and rewriting.

 Dramatron is conceived as a writing tool and as a source of inspiration and exploration for writers.
+We do not believe it can write a play or a script by itself.
 To evaluate Dramatron’s usability and capabilities, we engaged 15 playwrights and screenwriters in two-hour long user study sessions to co-write scripts alongside Dramatron.

 One concrete illustration of how Dramatron can be utilised by creative communities is how one playwright staged 4 heavily edited and rewritten scripts co-written alongside Dramatron.
 In the public theatre show, *Plays by Bots*, a talented cast of experienced actors with improvisational skills gave meaning to Dramatron scripts through acting and interpretation.